hojongyu2/hojongyu2/README.md

 <br>
 <br>

-- 🔭 I’m currently working with [Code Platoon](https://www.codeplatoon.org/)
+- 🎓 I’m a recent [Code Platoon](https://www.codeplatoon.org/) graduate.

-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently working as a freelancer.

+- 💺 My most current/active project is building an automated volunteer scheduler for hospital in Chicago.

 - 📫 How to reach me: yuhojo91@gmail.com